USACE/consequences-runner/README.md

-# go-consequences-wat
+# consequences-runner
-A go-consequences plugin for cloud wat.
+A consequences plugin for cloud compute.

-This plugin provides consequences in cloud-wat as a base plugin for economic consequences.
+This plugin provides consequences in cloudcompute as a base plugin for economic consequences.